in collaboration with miguel a. cardona, design advocate (education), figma

 design process. for volume one, we combined digital illustration and design, letterpress printing, bookbinding, photography, and ethnographic curation to create an initial print run of 150 4.5×3.5-inch forty-page zines, which we released in the fall of 2019. i printed the covers on a vandercook press at flower city arts center, using the center’s extensive collection of metal type. the interior pages were printed at the rochester institute of technology print hub. miguel produced three original digital illustrations for volume one, and also handled the typesetting and layout for all text and images. each zine has been hand-folded and is hand-bound with waxed red thread to symbolize the enduring effects of redlining in rochester. thus far, our print runs are limited by research funds and what we can only describe as a folding and stitching ‘backlog.’ if you are in rochester and would like to help fold and stitch, please be in touch.

-gallery show. though the original design was specifically created for this zine format, in mid-september of 2019, maria furgiuele, who leads rochester’s community design center, and who is quoted in volume one, generously offered up the design center’s gallery space, so miguel enlarged almost all of the zine’s pages to 13×19-inch art prints and we hung them. the design center has hosted two receptions, in october and november, with a third planned for december, providing an additional way for local residents to engage the project and the artifact. (all photos below by miguel a. cardona).
+gallery show. though the original design was specifically created for this zine format, in mid-september of 2019, maria furgiuele, who leads rochester’s community design center, and who is quoted in volume one, generously offered up the design center’s gallery space, so miguel enlarged almost all of the zine’s pages to 13×19-inch art prints and we hung them. the design center has hosted three receptions, in october, november, and december, providing an additional way for local residents to engage the project and the artifact. (all photos below by miguel a. cardona).

-future plans. our goal is to create and release one new volume annually for the next five to ten years, each with a different theme. while the design process for volume two (2020) is already in the works, we are open to new ideas, directions, and collaborations as the project moves forward.
+future plans. our goal is to create and release one new volume annually for the next five to ten years, each with a different theme. while the design process for volume three (2021) is already in the works, we are open to new ideas, directions, and collaborations as the project moves forward.

 ‘open’ access analog. as an alternative to ‘traditional’ forms of academic output, like university-press-published books and scholarly journal articles, the zines are not for sale. they are to be freely given, gifted, shared, and circulated. since they are not currently being digitized (though that is a path that may be pursued in the future), we might think of them as relationally open access. we believe that part of their power is in their analog and material form, which we recognize as somewhat ephemeral. copies will be preserved in the woc art collaborative library, rare books and special collections at the university of rochester, the flower city noire collective house library, and the writers and books zine library (with additional venues in the works). please contact us directly if you are interested in a copy for archiving.